malice-plugins/shadow-server/README.md

 Commands:
-  lookup	Get file hash sandbox report whitelist	test hash against a list of known software applications help		Shows a list of commands or help for one command
+  lookup	Get file hash sandbox report whitelist	Test hash against a list of known software applications help		Shows a list of commands or help for one command

 Run 'shadow-server COMMAND --help' for more information on a command.